mkhaas/Resume-LLM-RAG/README.md

   - Create an in-memory Chromadb for efficient vector storage.

 - **Question Answering:**
-  - Utilize the Flan T5 model from HuggingfaceHub for contextual question answering.
+  - Utilize the Flan T5 model from Hugging Face Hub for contextual question answering.
   - Implement a LangChain RetrievalQA chain for retrieving relevant information from stored vectors.

 ### Usage in Colab